joshuaaam/joshuaaam.github.io/_posts/2016-01-01-welcome-to-lagrange哈.md

 image: mountains.jpg
 ---

 Lagrange is a minimalist Jekyll theme.
 The purpose of this theme is to provide a simple, clean, content-focused blogging platform for your personal site or blog.
-Below you can find everything you need to get started.
+Below you can find everything you need to get started.1

 ## Getting Started哈哈哈